Exercises – Long Day#

 Hint

-Each root \(\lambda\) implies that a factor of \(Z-\lambda\) exists according to Lemma 4.6.2.
-Which factor does a root with a multiplicity of \(2\) imply according to Definition 4.6.1 in the textbook?
+Each root \(\lambda\) of a polynomial implies a factor of \(Z-\lambda\) being present in the polynomial according to Lemma 5.6.2.
+Which factor does a root with a multiplicity of \(2\) imply, according to Definition 5.6.1 in the textbook?

 Exercise 3: The Roots and Coefficients of a Polynomial#